core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 ### UDP/IPv6 Multicast Transport ### {#sec-udptransport}
 CoAP group communication can use UDP over IPv6 as a transport protocol, provided that IPv6 multicast is enabled.
 IPv6 multicast MAY be supported in a network only for a limited scope.
 For example, {{sec-rpl}} describes the potential limited support of RPL for multicast, depending on how the protocol is configured.

-For a CoAP server node that supports resource discovery as defined in {{Section 2.4 of RFC7252}}, the default port 5683 MUST be supported as per {{Sections 7.1 and 12.8 of RFC7252}} for the "All CoAP Nodes" multicast group.
+For a CoAP server node that supports resource discovery as defined in {{Section 2.4 of RFC7252}}, the default port number 5683 MUST be supported as per {{Sections 7.1 and 12.8 of RFC7252}} for the "All CoAP Nodes" multicast group.
 An IPv6 CoAP server SHOULD support the "All CoAP Nodes" groups with at least link-local (2), admin-local (4) and site-local (5) scopes.
 An IPv6 CoAP server on a 6LoWPAN node (see {{sec-6lowpan}}) SHOULD also support the realm-local (3) scope.

-Note that a client sending an IPv6 multicast CoAP message to a port that is not supported by the server will not receive an ICMPv6 Port Unreachable error message from that server, because the server does not send it in this case, per {{Section 2.4 of RFC4443}}.
+Note that a client sending an IPv6 multicast CoAP message to a port number that is not supported by the server will not receive an ICMPv6 Port Unreachable error message from that server, because the server does not send it in this case, per {{Section 2.4 of RFC4443}}.

 ### UDP/IPv4 Multicast Transport ###
 CoAP group communication can use UDP over IPv4 as a transport protocol, provided that IPv4 multicast is enabled.
-For a CoAP server node that supports resource discovery as defined in {{Section 2.4 of RFC7252}}, the default port 5683 MUST be supported as per {{Sections 7.1 and 12.8 of RFC7252}}, for the "All CoAP Nodes" IPv4 multicast group.
+For a CoAP server node that supports resource discovery as defined in {{Section 2.4 of RFC7252}}, the default port number 5683 MUST be supported as per {{Sections 7.1 and 12.8 of RFC7252}}, for the "All CoAP Nodes" IPv4 multicast group.

-Note that a client sending an IPv4 multicast CoAP message to a port that is not supported by the server will not receive an ICMP Port Unreachable error message from that server, because the server does not send it in this case, per {{Section 3.2.2 of RFC1122}}.
+Note that a client sending an IPv4 multicast CoAP message to a port number that is not supported by the server will not receive an ICMP Port Unreachable error message from that server, because the server does not send it in this case, per {{Section 3.2.2 of RFC1122}}.

 ### 6LoWPAN ### {#sec-6lowpan}
 In 6LoWPAN {{RFC4944}} {{RFC6282}} networks, IPv6 packets (up to 1280 bytes) may be fragmented into smaller IEEE 802.15.4 MAC frames (up to 127 bytes), if the packet size requires this.
 Every 6LoWPAN IPv6 router that receives a multi-fragment packet reassembles the packet and refragments it upon transmission.
 Since the loss of a single fragment implies the loss of the entire IPv6 packet, the performance in terms of packet loss and throughput of multi-fragment multicast IPv6 packets is typically far worse than the performance of single-fragment IPv6 multicast packets.
 For this reason, a CoAP request sent over multicast in 6LoWPAN networks SHOULD be sized in such a way that it fits in a single IEEE 802.15.4 MAC frame, if possible.